Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 == Isabelle preferences as VSCode settings

 Isabelle has many options that can be set to adjust different aspects of the interactive sessions.
-For example, the option `editor_output_state` defined whether or not state output should be printed within the output panel.
+For example, the option `editor_output_state` defines whether state output should be printed within the output panel.

 The default options are generally defined within `etc/options` files scattered throughout the codebase.
 The user is then expected to overwrite these options within `~/.isabelle/etc/preferences`.
 With #jedit[], these options are simply listed within the jEdit settings or throughout the UI, which then in turn add the appropriate entries into the user's preferences.